NS2CDT/ns2_beta/README.md

         - Fades now only receive speed bonuses from consecutive blinks when using celerity.

     - Drifter abilities
         - All abilities have now a cool down of 12 seconds (instead of only 1 second for mucous and hallucinations)

     - Misc
         - Maturity information is now visible in the nameplate for alien structures.
         - Crag, Shade, and Shift supply cost: 25 -> 20.
         - Added score points for destroying a dropped HMG with Bile Bomb.
-        - Onos taunt is now using the charge sound (instead of the stomp sound)
+        - Onos taunt now uses the charge sound (instead of the stomp sound)